Belkior/belkior/README.md

 ### Fala galera! 👋

-- 🌱 Estou aprendendo JS, React, ReactNative....
+- 🌱 Estou aprendendo JS, React, ReactNative, Typescript....

 <!--
 **Belkior/belkior** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.